Jumbo (supermarket): Sports sponsorship

-On 23 October 2014, Jumbo announced it would be a major sponsor of the UCI World Tour professional cycling team, Belkin Pro Cycling, which became LottoNL–Jumbo and in 2019 Team Jumbo-Visma.
+On 23 October 2014, Jumbo announced it would be a major sponsor of the UCI World Tour professional cycling team, Belkin Pro Cycling, which became LottoNL–Jumbo and in 2019, Team Jumbo-Visma.

-Jumbo has been sponsoring Max Verstappen since 2016.
+Jumbo has been sponsoring Max Verstappen since 2013 when Verstappen was racing in the Formula 3 European Championship and also sponsored Formula 2 and Formula E champion Nyck de Vries.

-In 2017-2019, Jumbo was a major sponsor of Racing Team Nederland that entered the European Le Mans Series in 2017 and the FIA World Endurance Championship in 2018-2019 and 2019–2020.
+In 2017–2019, Jumbo was a major sponsor of Racing Team Nederland that entered the European Le Mans Series in 2017 and the FIA World Endurance Championship in 2018–2019 and 2019–2020.

-In September 2022, company CEO Frits van Eerd was arrested amid ongoing investigations into money laundering that was carried out through real estate transactions, automotive trade and sponsorship in motocross.
+In September 2022, company CEO Fris van Eerd was arrested amid ongoing investigations into money laundering that was carried out through real estate transactions, automotive trade and sponsorship in motocross.
 Jumbo commissioned an independent investigation into its sponsorship activities and found no criminal offenses or irregularities.
-Following the controversy, Jumbo announced in January 2023 that it will end most of their motorsport sponsorship but will continue support Formula One World Champion Max Verstappen.
+Following the controversy, Jumbo announced in January 2023 that it will end most of their motorsport sponsorship but would continue to support Formula One World Champion Verstappen.

+In June 2023, Jumbo announced that they would end the sponsorship deals with Verstappen and Team Jumbo-Visma after the current season.
+While the sponsorship for Team Jumbo-Visma will end in 2024, the company will be open for an early departure if the team is able to secure a new major sponsor.
+Jumbo will also no longer sponsor the Dutch Grand Prix.
+The decision to end all sports sponsorship is a part of new CEO Ton van Veen’s strategy for the company.

+Corporate social responsibility

+In March 2024, Jumbo became the first Dutch supermarket to stop offering discounts and other special promotions on meat products.
+It also pledged that by 2030, 60% of its protein sales would be plant-based foods, including meat alternatives.
+The commitment was supported by public health, environmental, and vegan and animal welfare activists.